tim-janik/test-travis/README.md

-# test-travis
+# gh-testing
-Repository to test travis commands - beware of non-linear history
+Repository for CI and GH/Travis integration testing - beware of non-linear history